MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/how-tos/resources/authoring/checklist.md

 ---
-ms.date: 08/15/2022
-keywords:  dsc,powershell,configuration,setup
+description: >
+  This article contains a checklist of best practices that should be used when authoring a new DSC Resource. ms.date: 08/15/2022
 title:  DSC Resource authoring checklist
-description: >
-  This article contains a checklist of best practices that should be used when authoring a new DSC Resource.
 ---
 # DSC Resource authoring checklist

-> Applies To: PowerShell 7.2

 This checklist is a list of best practices when authoring a new DSC Resource.